Why You Keep Self-Sabotaging (And How to Finally Stop)

 And then something happens.
 You procrastinate on the thing that matters most.
 You start the project and abandon it three days in.
 You get close to something good and find a reason to pull back.
 You make the same choice again — the one that keeps you exactly where you are — and then spend days wondering what is wrong with you.

-It is protection.
-Misapplied, outdated, costing you far more than it saves — but protection nonetheless.
+It is not weakness.
+It is not laziness.
+It is protection — misapplied, outdated, costing you far more than it saves — but protection nonetheless.

 What Self-Sabotage Actually Is